 While increased pressure or friction on the skin due to immobility is the leading cause of bedsores, a patient’s hygiene and overall health also play large roles.
 Dehydration and malnutrition don’t allow the body to heal properly and may impact the skin.
 In instances of nursing home abuse or neglect, patients have been left in their feces and urine for prolonged periods, which can deteriorate the body’s surface and lead to bedsores.
 When the pressure on the skin is never relieved and other critical components of medical care or neglected, bedsores can lead to further medical complications such as gangrene, infection, sepsis, amputation, or even death.

 Bedsores Lead to Other Problems

 Often, bedsores are an outward sign of a severe underlying problem with the level of care at a nursing home, due to inadequate staff training, neglect, or intentional abuse.
 It is the facility’s responsibility to care for them to the highest degree possible.
 This includes moving patients at regular intervals, maintaining patients’ hygiene, changing bedsheets and undergarments regularly (and quickly after they’re soiled), ensuring that patients are hydrated and nourished, and using specially designed mattresses and cushions to relieve pressure points.

-It is also important for loved ones to stay vigilant of the warning signs of nursing home abuse and neglect and inform the medical team of any suspicious bruises, sores, or specific complaints from your loved one.
+It is also crucial for loved ones to stay vigilant of the warning signs of nursing home abuse and neglect and inform the medical team of any suspicious bruises, sores, or specific complaints from your loved one.
 Early detection and treatment of bedsores is the key to recovery.
-Staying involved in your loved ones care and holding the facility accountable for their responsibilities and staff is also essential to ensuring that your loved one is well taken care of at a nursing home.
+Staying involved in your loved one’s care and holding the facility accountable for their responsibilities and staff is also essential to ensuring that your loved one is well taken care of at a nursing home.